Enjoying life in the great outdoors

 Writing is not my only passion.
 I love traveling with my husband, Gary.
 Throughout our years of being in the work force, we were fortunate enough to have vacationed from California to New York, and visited the most fascinating places in between.
 Add Canada, Mexico, and the Caribbean to the mix, and I'd say we've made a pretty good start.
 There are, however, more places to see, people to meet, things to do, and now that we are both free from the shackles of work, and own a travel trailer, we can go farther and stay longer anytime and anywhere we want.

 Life has brought many changes in the last few years -- some riveting, and some not so much, but I can't wait to see what the future has to offer!
-I can only hope it's good news about my published series, "A Quest of the Ages", and a positive outlook on the forthcoming publishing of "ONE MORE Choice."
+I can only hope it's good news about my published series, "A Quest of the Ages", and a positive outlook on my latest historic mid-20th-century romance novel, "The Wrong Choice."
 I want to welcome you to my world, and while you're here, may you have a pleasant journey wherever the reading takes you!

 At my son's wedding with my mother, June